 However, after I posted this photo on social media:

 a resulting conversation about using activated charcoal & clays in soap inspired me to head in a completely different direction!

 I used a tried and true soap recipe, but feeling tired of the same old, same old pouring method – I decided to try out the funnel pour technique from my new copy of Soap Crafting: Step-by-Step Techniques for Making 31 Unique Cold-Process Soaps, by Anne-Marie Faolia, (“The Soap Queen.”)
 Alternatively, she has a great online video tutorial of the process HERE.

-I really like how it turned out and my husband thinks it’s the coolest thing ever.
-I can’t wait to try more of the techniques in the Soap Crafting book!
+I really like how it turned out and can’t wait to try more of the techniques in the Soap Crafting book!